PlanktoScope/PlanktoScope/segmenter/planktoscope/README.md

 The `planktoscope` directory contains the various modules loaded at runtime:

 - `imager_state_machine.py` is the state machine class of the imager process.
-- `imager.py` is the process that runs the camera and the streaming server for the liveview.
+- `imager.py` is the process that runs the camera
 - `light.py` manages the state of the light messages displayed by the Yahboom HAT.
 - `mqtt.py` is the class managing the mqtt dialogue with Mosquitto and Node-Red.
 - `segmenter.py` is the process that controls the segmentation.